Skip to main content

 Stainless Steel Refrigerator That is Fully Restocked and Clean

 Finally fresh and clean, it’s time for the fun part.
 Plug your fridge back in and put everything back where it belongs.
+Here's how to organize your fridge after cleaning:

 • Place shelves, drawers, and other equipment back in their rightful place